Hurghada: History

-The village, which later evolved into what is now the city of Hurghada, was first settled in 1905.
-Originally Hurghada was a fishing village.
-Oil was discovered in the area in 1913, and in 1921 British oil companies began its production and export.
-During the reign of King Farouk a recreational center was built in the city, but after President Nasser's nationalization of Egypt's industries it was reallocated to the Egyptian Armed Forces.
+The modern city Hurghada was established in 1905 as a fishing village by Ababda fishermen along a natural harbor.
+Oil was discovered in the area in 1913 by Anglo-Egyptian Oilfields Ltd. During the reign of King Farouk a recreational center was built in the city, but after President Nasser's nationalization of Egypt's industries it was reallocated to the Egyptian Armed Forces.

 During the War of Attrition between Israel and Egypt (1967–70), Shadwan Island in the Red Sea to the east of the city was fortified by Egyptian troops and used as a radar post.
 On 22 January 1970 the island was the site of Operation Rhodes, a helicopter assault by Israeli troops who occupied it for 36 hours.

 During the October War of 1973, Hurghada harbor was the target of four Israeli operations.

 In September 1994, drive-by shooters killed two Egyptians and a German tourist; another German man was wounded in the attack and died of his injuries after returning to Germany.

 In 2016, a terrorist attack in Hurghada, inspired by the jihadist group Islamic State, wounded three tourists.
 In another terrorist attack in Hurghada in 2017, a man declared that he wanted to kill only non-Egyptians, and stabbed seven female tourists.
 Two German women and one Czech woman were killed in the attack, which took place at two separate resort hotels.

 Tourism

-Hurghada's major industry is foreign and domestic tourism, owing to its landscape, year-round hot and dry climate and long beaches.
-Its waters are clear and calm for most of the year and have become popular for water-sports, particularly scuba diving and snorkelling.
+Hurghada's major industry is foreign and domestic tourism thanks to its year-round hot and dry climate and long beaches.
+Its waters are clear and calm for most of the year, making Hurghada a popular destination for underwater diving and snorkelling.
+Al Mina Mosque with two 40-metre-high minarets is the largest mosque in the Red Sea Governorate.
+Hurghada Museum is the first antiquities museum in the Red Sea Governorate, containing 2000 artifacts that tell the history of Egypt.
+Hurghada Grand Aquarium opened in 2015, it is the largest aquarium in Egypt and the second largest in Africa (after uShaka Marine World).

-There are diving sites around Abu Ramada Island, Fanadir, Giftun Kebir, and Giftun Soraya.
-Tourists also visit shipwrecks such as the El Mina or the Rosalie Moller.
-The beach at Hurghada is busy and public, and beyond the town the coast road passes through holiday villages set in the desert.
+There are diving sites around Giftun Islands, Abu Ramada Island and Fanadir where tourists can see shipwrecks such as the El Mina or the Rosalie Moller.
+Beyond the town the coast road passes through other holiday resorts and villages.

-In a 2016 attack and again in a 2017 attack foreign tourists at Hurghada's beach resorts were targeted by terrorists.
+Tourism in Hurghada has had a negative impact on its coral reefs, as according to a study, the reefs have declined by 50% in three decades.
+The negative environmental consequences include oil spills, pollution, sewage, and dredging.

+Transport

+The city is served by the Hurghada International Airport with scheduled passenger traffic connecting to Cairo and directly to several cities in Europe.
+It is Egypt's second-busiest airport.